Eqix-ProjectX/metal-apac/README.md

-# metal-apac
+# terraform-equinix-metal-apac

 Based on the scrum project within EMEA/APAC TAM.
-Provisioning certain numbers of instances per your need.
+Provisioning certain numbers of instances and vnf per your need.

 ## :watermelon: Instruction